mebishalnapit/creative-blog/readme.txt

 = VERSION 0.3 =
 * Magnific Popup updated to version 1.0.1
 * Screenshot Changed
+* Content width adjusted according to the layout choosed

 = VERSION 0.2 =
 * Added the feature to make the primary menu sticky